- Company culture

 - Gift cards and bonuses

-- Additional leave benefits
+- Additional employee benefits

 Remember this.
 Showing you care does not necessarily have to cost anything.
 It can be as simple as a better work culture.